gvenezia/localWeather/README.md

 Try it out on [Codepen](https://codepen.io/gvenezia/full/vddOXK/)

 ## What does it do?
 With permission, the user's location is used to display the current temperature (F or C) and weather conditions (misty, sunny, etc.) in their area.
+Depending on the temperature, the color of the temperature readout ranges from bright red (hottest) to purple (warm/cool) to dark blue (coldest).
+The weather conditions are displayed with a descriptive icon provided by the API.

 ## What was it built with?
 * [Free Code Camp's weather API](https://fcc-weather-api.glitch.me/)